 Folders can be created by system administrators, application group/folder administrators, and users with Create Folders authority.
 After a folder is created, only a system administrator, an application group/folder administrator, a user with administrator authority for the folder, or a member of a group that has administrator authority for the folder can update or delete the folder.
-When a user with Create Folders authority creates a folder, the system automatically gives the user the authority to administer the folder.
-The user can update or delete the folder, so long as the administrator authority is not taken away.
+When a user with Create Folders authority creates a folder, the system automatically gives the user the authority to administrator authority is not taken away.